 OscillatorNodeinterface specifies the exact time to start playing the tone.

 Of course, as with all great things, there’s always room to grow and improve.
-Here’s some healthy feedback from much smarter people than I.
+Here’s some healthy feedback from much smarter people than me.

-If you’re unsure about the use cases for such API — think about all the music composition software out there which is desktop only.
+If you’re unsure about the use cases for such API, think about all the music composition software out there that’s desktop only.
 Converting those desktop apps to web apps would be a very workable business idea.

 Why is web better in this case?
-Well, for starters — saving and closing your workspace and continuing from another workspace.
+Well, for starters, you can save and close your workspace and continue from another workspace.
 Musicians travel a lot, so this approach would benefit artists by a huge margin.

 Another example would be enhancing our user experience with sound.
-(Careful not to over-do this!)
+(Be careful not to over-do this!)

 It would deliver new solutions and better experiences for visually impaired people who use screen readers for websites leading to better accessibility.

-web-audio-resources - :musical_keyboard: A list of curated web audio resourcesgithub.com
+web-audio-resources - :musical_keyboard: A list of curated web audio resources